CharReek/Project-4-Blog/README.md

 ## Acknowledgements
 * A big thanks to the front end team that i work with they have help inspired me and given me some great ideas on what features to impliment!
+* Thanks a bunch to Daisy my mentor for keeping my calm during my panics and always believing in me!!!